San Francisco Unpaid Wages Lawyer

 The federal Fair Labor Standards Act (FLSA) and its associated regulations set minimum standards regarding wages, hours, and other labor practices for employers throughout the United States.
 In addition, the California Labor Code imposes many additional requirements on employers that are more protective than federal law.
 Indeed, California’s wage and hour laws are among the most employee-friendly in the nation, and the obligations California employers owe to their employees are detailed and complex.
 California’s wage and break laws govern all aspects of an employee’s time at work, from overtime and minimum wages, to vacation and reporting time pay, to meal and rest breaks.

-If you are reading this, you may be asking yourself one or more of the following questions: Does my employer owe me unpaid regular or overtime wages or unreimbursed business expenses?
+If you are reading this, you may be asking yourself one or more of the following questions: Does my employer owe me unpaid regular or overtime wages?
 Am I being denied overtime pay and other employment benefits because my employer tells me that I am exempt from overtime?
 Have I been misclassified as an independent contractor when I am being treated as an employee?

 It is a violation of California’s labor laws for an employer to fail to pay wages in a timely manner, including commissions and bonuses owed to workers.
 An employee who is owed regular wages (whether commission pay, bonus or incentive pay, piece rate pay, or hourly pay) can bring an action to recover those wages, plus attorneys’ fees and costs, under California Labor Code § 218.5.